-Editor's note: This is our second blog about Nature Is Speaking, our communications initiative that uses a series of short films narrated by major celebrities to spotlight the vital links between nature and human well-being.
-Read all blogs in the series.
+Editor's note: This is our second blog post about Nature Is Speaking, our communications initiative that uses a series of short films narrated by major celebrities to spotlight the vital links between nature and human well-being.

 Twenty-two years ago, I was living in northern Namibia, teaching English to local women and looking forward to pursuing a career in public health.
 But what I saw throughout the next two years radically changed that.